alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

 successes: |
   - Service manager is supported by a great product team
   - Service team are very good exponents of agile delivery
-  - Tier 2 beta and China Visit Visa beta both delivered on time and budget
+  - China Visit Visa beta delivered on time and budget
   - Extensive user research with a range of groups, including overseas users, English second-language users, agencies and UK legal representatives
   - Provided foreign language guidance in simplified Chinese and established a multi-lingual framework  for managing translated content
   - Excellent feedback from users